 dplyr

-The dplyr package in R is a way for you to easily grapple with your data.
+The dplyr package in R is a way for you to easily grapple with your data and a replacement for awkward Microsoft Excel pivot tables.
 It provides a consistent framework for handling data using verb-like functions that make it easy to understand what is happening.
 With dplyr you are able to group, arrange, change, summarize, and filter data in enough ways to cover almost all practical data handling issues.
 Best of all...it's lightning fast.

 Budget